 Care and Cultivation of Sceletium tortuosum

-Sceletium tortuosum seeds should be sown in Autumn/Winter in a cacti/succulent or general potting mix just under the surface.
+Sceletium tortuosum seeds should be sown in autumn or winter (ie. cold temperatures, not high temperatures!) in a cacti/succulent or general potting mix just under the surface (barely cover).
 Fluctuating temperatures are best, ie. high day and low night temperatures.
 Keep moist until germination after 14-21 days.
-Leaching through running water is supposed to increase germination rate, though we find that germination excellent without this treatment.
+Leaching through running water is supposed to increase germination rate, though we find that germination is excellent without this treatment.

-Sceletium tortuosum grows naturally in areas that have either summer or winter rainfall.
+Sceletium tortuosum grows naturally in areas that have mostly winter rainfall.
 Sceletium tortuosum grows in autumn, winter and spring and likes to be hibernated over the hot summer months.
 Dislikes high humidity.
 Needs a sandy/loam mixtures.
 Does better in part-shade.